Only students of the MSc Public Administration can take this course.

-- You can only pass an assignment if you complete and submit the assignment on time.
-Deadlines for the assignments (including deadlines for retakes) will be published on Blackboard.
+Deadlines for the assignments (including deadlines for the retakes) will be published on Blackboard.

-See the Course Manual.
-All materials (mainly academic articles) should be read in advance of the lecture/seminar.
+See the Course Desciption on Blackboard.
+All materials (mainly academic articles) should be read in advance of the seminar meeting.

 Use both uSis and Blackboard to register for every course.

 Register for every course and workgroup via uSis.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.